Updated April 14, 2023

 Difference Between SoapUI vs Postman

 Today, we are about to see a comparison between SoapUI and Postman.
-You might have heard about these tools frequently during web service testing, these tools are used for API( Application Program Interface ) testing.
-SoapUI allows us to test REST and Soap API’s whereas Postman is a plugin/ extension in Google Chrome which can be enabled if required.
+You might have heard about these tools frequently during web service testing; these tools are used for API( Application Program Interface ) testing.
+SoapUI allows us to test REST and Soap API’s whereas Postman is a plugin/ extension in Google Chrome that can be enabled if required.
 Postman is an HTTP client to test web-based services.

 Why Use SoapUI or Postman?